Your Goal: Aware of whole breath, free from directed thinking & doubt.

 Stephen: Distraction only refers to when your attention is completely drawn away from your body / breathing and you forget it as your object of meditation.

-In this case you should use GOSS to observe the anatta, autonomous nature of this distraction and to reward your mind for returning to mindfulness by tuning into the pleasure of letting go.
+In this case you should use GOSS to observe the anatta, autonomous nature of this distraction and to reward your mind for returning to mindfulness by tuning into the pleasantness of letting go.

 If tension in your throat or thinking is present but you remain aware of your body / breathing then there is no need to give them any attention.